Georacer/ap_controller_analysis/tecs_analysis_2/notes.md

 - [ ] What does TECS_HGT_OMEGA help with?
 Show it.
 - [ ] Is there a system model that shows well why high values of TECS_PTCH_DAMP lead to pitch oscillation?
 - [ ] Is there a set of parameters that bring out the positive effect of TECS_PTCH_DAMP?
-- [ ] Are there tell-tale signs re. whether oscillation issues exist in the pitch-control side or throttle control side?
 - [ ] What can TECS_THR_DAMP help with?
-- [ ] Do a run where you increase TECS_CLIMB_MAX and sweep max pitch.
+- [ ] Ensure that in the run of AIRSPEED_CRUISE=30 the `integSEB_delta` is very large and causes the pitch integrators to freeze.

 ## Remarks